reactor/reactor-core/README.md

 **3.0 requires Java 8 or + to run**.

+:warning: **3.0.7 os the last release of 3.0.x branch and is now End-Of-Life.**

 With Gradle from repo.spring.io or Maven Central repositories (stable releases only):
 ```groovy
     repositories {